-The Plan Administrator of The PepsiCo Savings Plan:
+The Plan Administrator of The PepsiCo 401(k) Plan for Hourly Employees:

-We have audited the accompanying Statements of Net Assets Available for Benefits of The PepsiCo Savings Plan (the Plan) as of December 31, 2015 and 2014, and the related Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2015.
+We have audited the accompanying Statements of Net Assets Available for Benefits of The PepsiCo 401(k) Plan for Hourly Employees (the Plan) as of December 31, 2015 and 2014, and the related Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2015.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.